 The government office responsible for drafting legislation.
 It has published a plain English manual and a guide on drafting clear and simple legislation.

 What is plain language A communication is in plain language if its wording, structure, and design are so clear that the intended readers can easily find what they need, understand what they find, and use that information.
-The International Plain Language Federation Plain Legal language is the same, but focus on legal communications.
+The International Plain Language Federation Plain Legal language is the same, but focuses on legal communications.
 To draft […]

 In this issue : The contribution of design thinking to improve communications (accessible to non-members) Rights under British Columbia’s Mental Health Act: Co-designing mental health rights information with patients Does plain language only benefit the higher literate?
 Avoiding the Matthew-effect in plain language revisions (accessible to non-members) Accelerating the shift to plain language within financial […]